Exploring the Chattahoochee Nature Center on the Chattahoochee River

 Disclaimer: This post may contain affiliate links.
 All hosted affiliate links follow our editorial & privacy policies.

-Growing up in the heart of Atlanta in the 1970s, nature was something we really only saw on school field trips.
+Growing up in the heart of Atlanta GA in the 1970s, nature was something we really only explored during our school field trips.

-Whether it was the Atlanta Zoo, the Atlanta Botanical Gardens, or Stone Mountain Park, these magical places offered a taste of peace and serenity we rarely experienced in the city.
+Whether it was the Atlanta Botanical Gardens, the Atlanta Zoo, or Stone Mountain Park, these magical places offered a taste of peace and serenity we rarely experienced in the city.

 The first time our class visited the Chattahoochee Nature Center in the early ’80s, I remember a visceral feeling of excitement.

-Getting to see the center’s hawks, eagles and other Georgia birds of prey up close, and getting to hold a snake for the very first time, had a dramatic influence on my future as a diehard nature-lover.
+Getting to see the center’s hawks, eagles, and other Georgia birds of prey up close, and getting to hold snakes for the very first time, had a dramatic influence on my future as a diehard nature-lover.

-Located right on the Chattahoochee River in Roswell, the center has evolved a bit over the last 40+ years.
+Located right on the Chattahoochee River in Roswell, the center has evolved over the last 40+ years.

-But what hasn’t changed at all is its dedication to connecting people with nature, and educating visitors on why environmental preservation and conservation matters.
+But what hasn’t changed is its dedication to connecting people with nature, and educating visitors on why environmental preservation and conservation matters.

 Chattahoochee Nature Center Discovery Center